Why shoot in black and white?

 Working in black and white requires learning new skills, regardless of which software ( Adobe Lightroom or Adobe Photoshop) you prefer to use to process your landscape photos.
 It may also be learning how to use a plug-in like Silver-efex-pro.

 In Photoshop, there are many different possibilities for making a black-and-white conversion.
-As usual, some ways are better; some are worse.
-As already said, I will return to that in a future blog, but I definitely do not recommend changing the mode of your picture to grayscale.
+As usual, some ways are better, and some are worse.
+As already said, I will return to that in a future blog, but I do not recommend changing the mode of your picture to grayscale.
 Of course, you get a black-and-white picture, but it will surely be too flat and with too little contrast.
 Also, working with a Hue saturation layer mask and turning down the saturation will not give you the best result.
-You will get better results with the black and white layer mask or even with the gradient map layer mask because these two options left open the possibility to play with the colour information and adjust accordingly the tonal values.
+You will get better results with the black-and-white layer mask or the gradient map layer mask.
+These two options allowed playing with the colour information and adjusting the tonal values accordingly.

-When talking about editing, we come close to the subject of “fine art landscape photography”, where the photographer takes the freedom to decide how to process a file to his or her taste and feel.
-Have a look at my blog on fine art photography: Fine art Landscape Photography
+When talking about editing, we come close to the subject of “fine art landscape photography”, where the photographer can decide how to process a file to his or her taste and feel.
+Please have a look at my blog on fine art photography: Fine art Landscape Photography

 Black and white photos often allow more intense processing than colour photos before they appear fake, but it’s just as important as ever to be subtle and not overdo your edits.